alexandrahably/imdb_scraper/README.md

 # IMDB Scraper

-This app scrapes the IMDBs website to retrieve the top 20 movies.
+This app scrapes IMDB's website to retrieve the top 20 movies.

 It can be run locally and by using Docker.